Jybbs/Bookshelf-Scanner/README.md

 # Bookshelf Scanner

-A computer vision system that detects and extracts text from book spines on bookshelves, built for Northeastern University's CS5330 Pattern Recognition & Computer Vision course.
+A computer vision system that detects and extracts text from book spines on bookshelves, built for Northeastern University's CS5330 Computer Vision course.

 ## Overview